-NBA Rumors: Kawhi Leonard To Lakers Or Clippers Have ‘Real Chance’ In 2019 Free Agency, Says ‘ESPN’s Woj
+NBA Rumors: Kawhi Leonard To Lakers Or Clippers Has ‘Real Chance’ In 2019 Free Agency, Says ESPN’s Woj

 Aside from having a huge payday, Leonard will surely love the idea of playing alongside the best player on the planet, LeBron James.
 Leonard and James are two of the best two-way players in the league.
 Having both superstars on their roster will increase the Lakers’ chance of beating the reigning NBA champions, Golden State Warriors, in a best-of-seven series.

-However, the Lakers are not the only team situated in Los Angeles but also the Clippers, who claimed that they are currently the best team in the Hollywood.
+However, the Lakers are not the only team situated in Los Angeles as the city also has the Clippers, who claimed that they are currently the best team in Hollywood.
 The Clippers may have lost all their “Big Three,” but they could find a way to open enough salary cap space for two maximum free agents in 2019.
-If they succeed to acquire Kawhi Leonard, the Clippers could go after other incoming free agents like Kyrie Irving, Kevin Durant, Klay Thompson, Jimmy Butler, Kemba Walker, and DeMarcus Cousins.
+If they succeed in acquiring Kawhi Leonard, the Clippers could go after other incoming free agents like Kyrie Irving, Kevin Durant, Klay Thompson, Jimmy Butler, Kemba Walker, and DeMarcus Cousins.